milos-cvetkovic-vma/Homo-Novus/README.md

 To run the **Homo Novus** trading bot, ensure that all dependencies are installed and that you have valid credentials for the Bitmex API.
 Start the bot by running the `main.py` file, which will initiate the trading operations based on predefined parameters and real-time market analysis.

-## Contributing

-Contributions to the **Homo Novus** project are welcome.
-Please fork the repository, make your changes, and submit a pull request for review.